 This innovative project teaches underprivileged children in Argentina about coding and programming so they can create their own future.
 It provides them with the tools to operate at the speed of digital, to innovate, and to ignite social change.
 It does not just close the digital gap, but it empowers them to create a whole new reality for those currently marginalized.
 An equal whole world of creativity will be unleashed.

 Science, Technology, Engineering and Mathematics (STEM) drives economic success, yet the poorest and most socially disadvantaged Jamaican children avoid or perform poorly in the sciences.
 Their communities show little appreciation for STEM and under-resourced schools are ill equipped for constructive, engaging science teaching.
 Help us to correct this stifling inequity by exciting children with science and igniting them to apply reasoning and analytical skills to resolve everyday challenges.

 STEAM Ahead is a new, national education program that couples interdisciplinary STEM education with real-world, problem-based learning.
 Research shows that STEM-science, technology, engineering, and mathematics-skills are increasingly necessary in our knowledge-based economy.
 However, like science and technology, art and design are also poised to transform our economy, encouraging the kind of creativity that enables innovation.
 With this in mind, we have added art to transform STEM to STEAM.

-CoderDojo is a volunteer led, global movement of free coding clubs for young people.
+CoderDojo is a volunteer-led, global movement of free coding clubs for young people.
 This project is a global initiative to assist anyone wishing to start a free coding club in their area.
 Dojos operate from anywhere between 20 and 140 children on a weekly/bi-weekly/monthly basis.
 To ensure our volunteers are as well equipped as possible we offer support both one to one and in groups, by creating & sharing open source content.
-We currently impact over 40,000 young people worldwide.
+We currently impact over 60,000 young people in over 100 countries.